nom3ad/fluent-plugin-keyvalue-parser/README.md

   ```json
   {"devname":"FT6H", "duration":"194","service":"http","src zone":"Trust","policy_id":"194"}
   ```
-* But if value is not quoted, you should use optional parameter *'adjustment_rules'* to correct parsing.
+* But if value is not quoted, you should use optional parameter *'adjustment_rules'* to correct the parsing.

 ## Option Parameters